Ecclesbourne Valley Railway: Preservation

-In 1996, WyvernRail was awarded a Light Railway Order for the full length of the whole line.
+In 1996, WyvernRail was awarded the Duffield and Wirksworth Light Railway Order 1996 (SI 1996/2660) for the full length of the whole line under the Light Railways Act 1896.

 Wirksworth station was reopened in 2002, with the first 1/2 mi of line between Wirksworth and Gorsey Bank reopened for a DMU shuttle passenger service in 2004, followed by a new line to Ravenstor in 2005.

 On 8 March 2008, the railway began to branch its passenger operations further south by holding a grand opening ceremony for the line between Wirksworth and Idridgehay – 3+1/2 mi of the line's total length.

 In 2003, WyvernRail agreed a 15-year lease-purchase deal with Network Rail.
 In May 2005, it completed the purchase early and bought almost the entire railway.
 The only portion still leased is an area of the station yard in Wirksworth, which has been retained by Network Rail as a Strategic Rail Site and is on a rolling three-year lease to WyvernRail.

 In July 2005, WyvernRail adopted Duffield station under a scheme promoted by the Friends of the Derwent Valley Line.
 They undertook to provide care and maintenance of the station on behalf of Central Trains, who operated it at that time.

 The line has now been brought up to passenger-carrying standards to allow trains to run through from Wirksworth to Duffield.
 At Duffield, passengers can change for main line rail services by crossing from the branch platform (platform 3) to one of the Network Rail platforms (either platforms 1 or 2).
 There are intermediate stations at Idridgehay and Shottle.